wizardmanannan/CX16Agi/README.md

 Thus far the project:\
 #Reads the AGI index files\
-#Loads the LOGIC and executes most code (code relying on Views with loops is not yet working.
-This causes hanging)\
+#Loads the LOGIC and executes most code
-#Prints what is executed to the screen
+#Prints the script executing to the screen.
+There is a DEBUG define variable in global.s which can be uncommented out which means that individual instructions and results are printed to screen but that is SLOW

 Obvious things that need to be done:\
 #Test more games, I have only tested one game thus far King's Quest III\
 #I have been building this under Windows, and the deployment tool I threw together for the purpose is Windows dependent.
 A Linux build tool should be developed\
 #String functions need to be uncommented out and retested
-#This code is currently very SLOW, this most likely culprit is that the engine unloads and loads resources a lot.
-I suspect that with a cache of some kind the speed should be a vastly improved\
+#This code is currently slow.
+It takes 1:10 to execute the first intro screen of King's Quest III, when it should take 45 seconds
 #Import the rest of the MEKA code base.
 I have been importing it in a piecemeal fashion, and using a stub\
 #More stuff needs to be moved out of the low RAM area, as we are upto a 19kb executable.
 This is both code and data.
 Although the vast majority of the code is on the banks already, there are some large file loading routines which I would like to see moved\
 #Graphics, sound and keyboard routines need to be implemented\